Who We Are

 Joshua Avery

-Joshua is a non-exhibiting artist that has been running the Metal Shop at Ontario College of Art and Design University since 2004, and has been teaching in the faculty of Industrial Design since 2012.
-He has transitioned from exhibiting into being, through various “transformative” practices.
+Joshua is a non-exhibiting artist that has been running the Metal Shop at Ontario College of Art and Design University since 2004 and assisting in OCADU Foundry operations since 2021.
+He has shown work locally and internationally in the past.
+He has transitioned from exhibiting into being, through a practice of creation and reflection.

 Vanessa Krause